zwettemaan/CEPSparker/ReadMe.md

 and select 'Open' from the context menu.

-Allow the script to run (be careful - the buttons are positioned in unexpected places and it is easy to get confused and click the 'Cancel' button without noticing).
+Allow the script to run.
+Be careful - the buttons on the dialog that follows are positioned in unexpected places and it is easy to get confused and inadvertently click the 'Cancel' button without noticing.
+Close the Terminal window afterwards.

-This script will 'de-quarantaine' _CEPSparkerConfig_, telling Mac OS X it is OK to run this app without setting up a protective sandbox.
-If you forget to do this, _CEPSparkerConfig_ will end up running in a 'sandbox' where it does not have access to the rest of the unzipped information.
+This script will 'de-quarantaine' _CEPSparkerConfig_, telling Mac OS X it is OK to run this app without setting up a protective sandbox for it.
+If you forget to do this, _CEPSparkerConfig_ will end up running in a 'sandbox' where it does not have access to the rest of the unzipped information, and nothing will work.

-You will need to close the Terminal window afterwards.

 ### Generate the project from the templates